RetroDECK/ES-DE/THEMES-DEV.md

     - `completed` - Whether the game has been completed.
 Will be printed as either `yes` or `no`
     - `kidgame` - Whether the game is suitable for children.
 Will be printed as either `yes` or `no`
     - `broken` - Whether the game is broken/not working.
 Will be printed as either `yes` or `no`
+    - `manual` - Whether a PDF manual has been downloaded for the game.
+Will be printed as either `yes` or `no`
     - `playcount` - How many times the game has been played.
     - `controller` - The controller for the game.
 Will be blank if none has been selected.
     - `altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.